Judaism & You Fellowships

 Judaism & You Fellowships are all about the intersection between your passions, interests, and identities.
 Fellowships gather to learn, talk, and build community on a weekly basis.
 Some fellowships are discussion-based while others bring in outside educators and guests to facilitate learning and dialogue.
 Judaism & You fellowships are open to all Columbia/Barnard undergraduate students.

-Check out what we’re offering for Fall 2022, and register/apply at the bottom of the page!
+Check out what we’re offering for Spring 2023, and register/apply at the bottom of the page!

 Hey Class of 2026!
-Are you ready to hit the ground running?
+Are you ready to start spring semester off strong?
 The First Year Leadership Fellowship brings together a diverse cohort of first year students to explore issues of Jewish leadership and prepare to become leaders within our community.
 First Year Leadership Fellows will encounter a variety of leadership opportunities within the Jewish community, so that you’ll be prepared to step into those roles over the course of your college careers.
 As you build relationships with people from across the spectrum of Jewish life, you’ll also have the opportunity to implement your new ideas through the Kraft Center.
 The First Year Leadership Fellowship will meet on Monday nights from 6:30-8:00pm.
-Contact Navah with any questions.
+Contact Navah wit